 PROS: Cheap, durable, great hip belt pockets, and compressible.
-I prefer a frameless bag for the body hugging flexibility.
+I prefer a frameless bag for body-hugging flexibility.
 I feel more like a ninja, less like a marine.

 WEIGHT/MSRP: 26 oz / 737 g / $100

-CONCLUSION:There are packs out there better at the same things (GG, MLD), but this pack chose me and I will not betray it until it betrays me.
+CONCLUSION:There are packs out there better at the same things, but this pack chose me and I will not betray it until it betrays me.
 Anyone have good ideas on how to attach a mesh pocket to the outside?